-Parents will be notified of cancellations or adjustments in the daily school schedule either due to inclement weather or emergency via the School Reach automated phone system initiated by the school Principal.
-Snow emergencies will be announced over radio or TV and the School Reach automated system as soon as such a determination is made.
+Parents will be notified of cancellations or adjustments in the daily school schedule either due to inclement weather or emergency via the Gradelink information system initiated by the school Principal.
+Parents will be notified of snow emergencies by text message as soon as such a determination is made.